OldKokoroz/Afk-Blocker/README.md

     pip install -r requirements.txt

-2 - You can run main.py, It will install requirements automatically
+or You can run main.py, It will install requirements automatically

-### Usage :
+## Usage :

 By default it is set to run 10 min (You can change that)
     and set to press (W, A, S, D)